+How can you distinguish an anticholinergic toxidrome from a sympathomimetic toxidrome?
 The skin (not the pupils)!
 Anticholinergic will have dry skin.
 Sympathomimetic toxidrome will have diaphoresis.
 Just think about sweaty people after taking cocaine (sympathomimetic) and partying so they are sweaty.
-Causes: insecticides, organophosphates, chemical warfare.
+Review the general pathophysiology, Dx, and Tx of cholinergic toxidrome Causes: insecticides, organophosphates, chemical warfare.
 Clinically WET: "DUMBBBELLS" (Diarrhea, Urination, Miosis, Bradycardia, Bronchorrhea, Bronchospasm, Emesis, Lacrimation, Lethargy, Salivation).
-Rx: atropine (often high doses, titrate to dry secretions), 2PAM (pralidoxime).
+Tx: atropine (often high doses, titrate to dry secretions), 2PAM (pralidoxime).
 Do not intubate w/ succinylcholine as it will cause prolonged paralysis.
+Desired endopoint of treatment is drying of bronchial secretions.
+What is the mechanism of and approach to reversal of warfarin?
 Inhibits vitamin K activation, blocking VitK-dependent synthesis of clotting factors (II, VII, IX, X), monitored by INR.
-Rx: asymptomatic → hold doses & follow INR; active bleeding → FFP (or prothrombin complex concentrates) + vitamin K Potentiates antithrombin III (ATIII) enzyme → inactivates thrombin (monitored by PTT) and activated factor Xa (LMWH).
+Tx: asymptomatic \rightarrow hold doses & follow INR; active bleeding \rightarrow FFP (or prothrombin complex concentrates) + vitamin K What is the mechanism of and approach to reversal of heparin and LMWH?
+Potentiates antithrombin III (ATIII) enzyme → inactivates thrombin (monitored by PTT) and activated factor Xa (LMWH).
 Reversal agent: protamine sulfate (only partially effective for LMWH); may cause allergic reaction.
-Antibodies that inactivate platelets usually at 5d if naive and only min/hours if prior exposure.
+Dx and Tx: Heparin-induced thrombocytopenia (HIT) Antibodies that inactivate platelets usually at 5d if naive and only min/ hours if prior exposure.
 Dx (4 T's): thrombocytopenia, time of onset (5-10d), thrombosis, no other cause.
 Labs: +HIT antibody.
-Rx: STOP heparin or LMWH, can change to DTI (argatroban).
+Tx: STOP heparin or LMWH, can change to DTI (argatroban).
+What is the mechanism of and approach to reversal of clopidogrel?
 Anti-platelet agent monitored with P2Y12 level.
 SSx: hemorrhage, TTP, neutropenia.
 Rx: platelet transfusion.
+What is the mechanism of and approach to reversal of dabigatran (Pradaxa)?
 Direct thrombin inhibitor.
 Reversal: HD, albumin, prothrombin complex concentrates (NB: makes pt transiently hypercoagulable), idarucizumab (Praxibind).
+What is the mechanism of and approach to reversal of rivaroxaban (Xarelto) and apixaban (Eliquis)?
 Direct factor Xa inhibitors.
-Rx: supportive, no known reversal agent, consider PCC or TXA if life-threatening bleeding is present.
+Tx: reversal agents (very rare and expensive), consider PCC or TXA if life-threatening bleeding is present and unable to get reversal agent.
+Review the general pathophysiology, SSx, Dx, and Tx of phenothiazines (e.g Compazine, Phergan, Thorazine) toxicity.
 Block dopamine receptors (also ACh receptors, ion channels).
-SSx: CNS effects: sedation, seizures; EPS effects: dystonia, parkinsonism, TCA- like ion channel effects, CV: long QT/TdP, hypotension; others: miosis NMS.
-Rx: supportive (IVF, benzos, Mg) Ondansetron (Zofran).
-Prolonged QT & TdP.
-Rx: Mg 2g IVP.
+SSx: CNS effects: sedation, seizures; EPS effects: dystonia, parkinsonism, TCA-like ion channel effects, CV: long QT/TdP, hypotension; others: miosis NMS.
+Tx: supportive (IVF, benzos, Mg) Review the general pathophysiology, Dx, and Tx of 5HT3 (serotonin) antagonists.
+Ondansetron (Zofran).
+Prolonged QT & Torsades De Pointes.
+Tx: Mg 2g IVP.
+What drugs are at risk for causing prolonged QT/ torsades and what is the treatment?
 Class Ia&Ic antidysrhythmics, TCAs, antipsychiotics, abx (macrolides, fluoroquinolones), antiemetics.
 Rx: Mg IVP, (alt. overdrive pacing with isoproterenol), cardioversion (unstable).